WinnieCP/spatial-visual-networks/README.md

 ```

     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.5500000000000003
+    Done! - no infected or susceptible nodes left - terminating at t=3.25
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=3.5
+    Done! - no infected or susceptible nodes left - terminating at t=3.0
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=4.4
+    Done! - no infected or susceptible nodes left - terminating at t=3.5500000000000003
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=3.8000000000000003
+    Done! - no infected or susceptible nodes left - terminating at t=2.85
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.6500000000000004
+    Done! - no infected or susceptible nodes left - terminating at t=3.1
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.8000000000000003
+    Done! - no infected or susceptible nodes left - terminating at t=2.7
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.7
+    Done! - no infected or susceptible nodes left - terminating at t=3.25
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.6
+    Done! - no infected or susceptible nodes left - terminating at t=2.3000000000000003
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=2.7
+    Done! - no infected or susceptible nodes left - terminating at t=2.45
     Initially infecting pre-set nodes: [0, 4, 5]
-    Done! - no infected or susceptible nodes left - terminating at t=1.9500000000000002
+    Done! - no infected or susceptible nodes left - terminating at t=3.1500000000000004